 Next in line for the pecans is a ride to the cleaning plant where they undergo a sanitizing process to ensure all our nuts are safe for consumption.
 Once sanitized, the pecans are dropped into a super sack for another drying process.
 The goal is to maintain a 4-5% moisture level to reach ideal stability and crackability for the nut meat.

 While some farms may shell their own pecans, we send ours off to nearby shelling plants and let the experts take over.
-After the pecans are shelled, the shellers will dip the nut meat into hot water baths to kill any food borne illnesses before a final drying stage.
+Before the pecans are shelled, the shellers will dip the pecans into hot water baths to kill any food borne illnesses before a final drying stage.
 After that they run our pecans through their shelling plant and get them all cleaned up.

 From here, we’ll pick up our pecans and keep them at a shelf-stabilizing temperature before they come fresh from the farm to your local farmers’ market or front door.